EhrmannS/geometr/README.md

                          y = c(0, 80))
     aGeom <- gs_polygon(anchor = coords, window = window)

-The "tiny map" shows where the vertices are concentrated
+The "tiny map" shows where the vertices are concentrated.

     nc_geom

-Information, such as the attribute table, can be extracted from the object in interoperable quality (i.e. same arrangement of the same information)
+Information, such as the attribute table, can be extracted from the object in interoperable quality (i.e. same arrangement of the same information).

     attr_sf <- getTable(x = nc_sf)
     attr_geom <- getTable(x = nc_geom, slot = "feat")